-Frames of polished wood, oak, walnut, or in fact anything but gilt, will be greatly improved by rubbing them with a solution three parts linseed oil and one part turpentine.
-Apply with a woolen cloth and rub with a clean woolen cloth

-When cleaning gilt frames, the gilt The spots should be touched with a little gold paint applied with a soft camel's hair brush.
-Old frames can be made to look like new if painted all over in this Do not get cheap gold paint, as it always looks dull and will not pay for the labor of putting it on.
+Frames of polished wood, oak, walnut, or in fact anything but gilt, will be greatly improved by rubbing them with a solution three parts linseed oll and one part turpentine.
+Apply with a woolen cloth and rub with a clean woolen cloth until perfectly dry.
+When cleaning gilt frames, the gilt will sometimes come off with fly specks.
+The spots should be touched with a little gold paint applied with a soft camel's hair brush.
+Old frames can be made to look like new if painted all over in this way.
+Do not get cheap gold paint, as it always looks dull and will not pay for the labor of putting it on.